 LEWIS RIVER FISHING

-Lewis River Fishing is one of Washington State’s premier Fall Chinook Salmon Fishing, Coho Salmon Fishing, Winter Steelhead Fishing and Summer Steelhead Fishing locations!
-The main stem of the Lewis River is around 3 miles long, before splitting into the North Fork Lewis River and East Fork Lewis River.
+Lewis River Fishing is one of Washington State’s premier waters for catching both Salmon and Steelhead.
+Guided Lewis River fishing trips are great because you can target fish nearly year around.
+The main stem of the Lewis River is nearly 3 miles long, before splitting into the North Fork Lewis River and East Fork Lewis River.